 Allyson Hargreaves, Executive Director

-Allyson is Acting Executive Director of St Martin-in-the-Fields, Ltd. She has been working in the British hospitality and tourism industry for many years.
+Allyson is Executive Director of St Martin-in-the-Fields, Ltd. She has been working in the British hospitality and tourism industry for many years.
 In 1987 she was part of the team that founded St Martin’s trading subsidiary, St Martin-in-the-Fields Enterprise Ltd (now St Martin-in-the-Fields Ltd), which manages the Café in the Crypt, the concerts programme, the Shop, Brass Rubbing, exhibitions and venue hire.
 Annual turnover has now reached almost £4m with all profits supporting the work of St Martin’s.

 In the last 25 years, Allyson has managed all of the profit-making areas of St Martin’s and was the client / contractor operations liaison throughout the £36m building project, the Renewal of St Martin’s.
-In her current role as Executive Director she is responsible for the strategic direction of the business, overall operations of the site and management of a staff team of 80.
+In her current role as Executive Director, she is responsible for the strategic direction of the business, overall operations of the site and management of a staff team of 80.

-Stan Chan, PCC Treasurer
+David Bradley, PCC Treasurer

-Adam Clark, Head Steward
+Kristine Wellington, Head Steward